Why Local LLMs Hallucinate When Your AI Agent Has Search

 S&P 500 rises amid broader market recovery - CNBC

 Headlines.
 Snippets.
 Context about the market.
 But not the actual number.
+This creates a failure loop:

 Research confirms this pattern.
 Even frontier models equipped with financial tools achieve only 67.4% accuracy on adversarial financial trading tasks.
 LLMs preferentially choose web search (55.5% of tool invocations) over authoritative data APIs, making them vulnerable to incomplete or misleading snippets.